Although most people associate concrete or asphalt with the material used to create driveways, gravel is a popular

 However, even in today’s modern age, a gravel driveway is a popular option with homeowners as they can easily maintain them for a long by sealing it with blacktop.

-Here in the article, I will be discussing more about the gravel driveways, various reasons why they are still so popular, few drawbacks and most importantly about the various different ways by which you can seal them for better looks and longevity.
+Here in the article, I will be discussing gravel driveways, various reasons why they are still so popular, few drawbacks, and most importantly about the various different ways by which you can seal them for better looks and longevity.

 So, let’s dive in…